 Check out this list of 100 Empowering Affirmations.

 3. Befriend Your Fears

 Make your ego your friend by acknowledging it and comforting it like a child.
-When I feel irrationally afraid of something I put my hand on my chest and tell that part of me, “thank you for trying to protect me, I know you’re afraid because you’re uncertain but it’s going to be ok, we are safe.”
+When I feel irrationally afraid of something I put my hand on my chest and tell that part of me, “thank you for trying to protect me, I know you’re afraid because you’re uncertain but it’s going to be ok, I am safe.”

 4. Practice Gratitude